 Coach Tom began training Brazilizn JiuJitsu in 2010 after a friend convinced him to try it out.
 He became immediately hooked and has been training consistently since that time.
 In 2012, he received his Blue Belt.
 In 2015, while pursuing his Bachelor’s Degree, he decided to volunteer as an instructor to spend more quality time with his son and enhance his own JiuJitsu skills.
 In 2015, Coach Tom received his Purple Belt.
 Today, he is the Youth Curriculum Instructor and enjoys helping our young students grow and develop.

 Megan started her JiuJitsu journey in November 2012, while living abroad in China, as a way to seek camaraderie in a foreign land.
 She quickly developed a passion for the sport and competed in multiple tournaments in women’s and men’s divisions.
 In October 2013, Megan received her blue belt and started coaching regularly.
 As co-owner of the gym, she also helped it develop from a club into a successful business.
 After moving home to America, Megan began training at Winchester Jiu Jitsu in 2016.
-Megan received her Purple Belt in 2016 and began teaching the gym’s Fundamentals and Intermediate JiuJitsu programs.
-She is married to a wonderful husband and training partner and currently working in physical therapy.
+Megan received her Brown Belt in 2019 and teaches the gym’s and Intermediate JiuJitsu program.

 CJ started training Brazilian Jiujitsu in 2008 after watching UFC pay previews and being fascinated with what he was watching.
 After some thought, tried his first class in early 2009.
 After a few years of college, CJ returned to Winchester and continued to train, receiving his Blue Belt in 2015.
 CJ has continued to train and assist in teaching fundamental classes, and was promoted to Purple Belt in early 2018.
 He continues to assist in teaching in between project management career, photography business, and raising twins with his wonderful wife Devon.